The Saint Bernard was once a hospice dog but is now a giant companion

 Menschenretter.
 This hospice dog saved over 40 lives prior to its death and as

-a tribute to the dog the breed was long referred to as Barryhund.
-But finally
+a tribute to the dog, the breed was long referred to as Barryhund.
+When the name was finally agreed upon it paid tribute to both the hospice and

 the legendary Barry.